jahid-buet/2D-Fortran-code-of-dam-break-using-SPH/README.md

 - kernal.f90: This module computes kernel function needs for SPH simulation

-- kgf_matrix.f90:This module computes 3 by 3 inverse matrix for kernal gradient free SPH formulation  and used in Orginal viscosity.
+- kgf_matrix.f90:This module computes 3 by 3 inverse matrix for kernal gradient free SPH formulation  and only used in Orginal viscosity formulation.

 - part.f90: This module define derived data types of particles and its various component.